 The Research Committee

 serves as a resource for preparing materials to help SAEM’s members improve their research skills, and for finding funding opportunities to support their research and the presentation of such research through didactics, abstracts, articles, workshops, and other channels.
-The Research Committee’s objectives include:
+Objectives:

 - Continue to plan and execute an annual grant writing workshop.

-- Submit at least five didactics for the SAEM19 which will include, but is not limited to: Lion’s Den, National Grand Rounds, rotating research curriculum.
+- Submit at least five didactic proposals to SAEM Program Committee for presentation at the SAEM20 to include, but is not limited to: Lion’s Den, National Grand Rounds, rotating research curriculum, etc.

-- Perform an assessment (including participant evaluation and future needs) of recurring didactic programs that have been led through the research committee.
+- In collaboration with Program Committee (Program Committee lead), perform an assessment (including participant evaluation and future needs) of recurring didactic programs led by Research Committee.

-- Respond as needed to requests from federal funding agencies on research agenda topics or priorities.
-(NIH, AHRQ, CDC, PCORI others).
+- Respond, as needed, to requests from federal funding agencies (e.g., NIH, AHRQ, CDC, PCORI, etc.) on research agenda topics or priorities.

-- Partner with key NIH partners (Jane Scott, Jeremy Brown, etc.) to develop new and engaging NIH related content for annual meeting and beyond.
+- Identify and partner with key NIH authorities (e.g., Jane Scott, Jeremy Brown, etc.) to develop new and engaging NIH-related content for SAEM20 and beyond.

 Chair: Zachary Franklin Meisel, MD, MPH, MSc